 The lagoon of Venice - Subsidence and sea level rise in the past

 During the 20th century, the mean relative sea level in Venice has increased by 0.3 m (13).
-Previous reports mention a lower relative sea level rise, however, from 13 to 15 cm in the 20th century (4).
-Approximately half of it is due to vertical land motion, with two main contributions: local anthropogenic subsidence, mostly caused by the extraction of groundwater in the past, and long-term tectonic vertical motion.
+Previous reports mention a lower relative sea level rise, however, from 13 to 15 cm in the 20th century (4), and 2.5 mm/year averaged over the last 150 years (27).
+Approximately half of it is due to vertical land motion (27), with two main contributions: local anthropogenic subsidence, mostly caused by the extraction of groundwater in the past, and long-term tectonic vertical motion.
 While the extraction of ground water has stopped (14), tectonic motion is expected to continue, though eventually not at a regular pace.
 Furthermore, sea level is expected to rise in the future at a pace that, as it depends on the action of many regional factors, is uncertain and cannot be easily related to global sea level rise.
 Thermosteric expansion, air pressure and wind forcing have been proven to be important for the Mediterranean sea level over the last century and will continue to be relevant for what is going to happen over the 21st century (13).

 As an effect of subsidence, the Adriatic coasts are slowly but steadily sinking.
 The loads of solid material from the rivers flowing into the Adriatic Sea are distributed along the coast by the currents and amply counterbalance the coastal lowering rate.
 As a result, the Adriatic littoral zone is continuously advancing towards the sea.
 Conversely, in the Lagoon of Venice the subsidence effect is not offset by sediment accumulation because of the anthropogenic diversion outside the lagoon of its most important tributaries (1).